mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

 possible) and it causes less overhead compared to the ``ProcessScheduler``.

-The following information is only releveant for people who wan't to implement custom scheduler classes.
+(The following information is only releveant for people who want to implement custom scheduler classes.)

 The first important method of the scheduler class is ``add_task``.
 This method takes two arguments: ``data`` and ``task_callable``, which can be